Our team

 Geraint Richards is the Head Forester for the Duchy of Cornwall and to His Majesty The King.
 Graduating in 1992 with a degree in forestry from Bangor University he worked for four years for the Forestry Commission before taking up his current role.
 Geraint is involved with a wide range of tree, woodland and forestry organisations and initiatives in the UK and internationally.
 He is a Fellow of the Institute of Chartered Foresters and its current President and is also the Chair of Action Oak.
 Geraint was made a Member of the Royal Victorian Order (MVO) in 2017 and in 2019 was awarded the Royal Forestry Society’s Gold Medal for distinguished services to forestry.

-Lisa is Head of Plant Health Evidence & Analysis and Tree Health Policy for Defra and has over 25 years' experience in Defra the group, specialising in environmental policy, operational delivery, and building science capability.
+Lisa Brooks (aka Smith) is Chief Operating Officer of Forest Services in the Forestry Commission.
+She has over 25 years' experience in Defra the group, specialising in environmental policy, operational delivery, and building science capability.
 She is a founding member of Action Oak and has led national teams and complex programmes, developed pioneering strategies such as the Tree Health Resilience Strategy, and shaped cross-sector action to protect the nation’s trees and forests.
 She is committed to the Action Oak mission of working together to safeguard the future of our oaks.

 Support us